Getting Better Results with A/B Testing Methods 05 Dec 2012

 Data generated by the tests must be thoroughly assessed and analyzed to come up with accurate and reliable results.

-Anything else about A/B testing may be tweaked or modified just as long as you work faithfully according to the aforementioned principles.
+Anything else about A/B testing may be just as long as you work faithfully according to the aforementioned principles.

 Obviously, this type of test is a lot less complicated than multivariate testing.
 On the other hand, it will require you to spend more time than usual just to obtain a complete and clearer picture of how your website appears to your target market.
 Since you cannot test more than 1 component at a time, there may be instances when you would feel frustrated and impatient about the entire process.
 That’s normal and understandable.
 However, those feelings should not be something you allow yourself to indulge in at all times.
 They are extremely counterproductive and, as such, won’t help you improve on your web design in any way.